Krylov Complexity, Confinement and Universality: Anabal on-Ross confining model

 For our holographic model the dual 3d SCFT is twisted-circle compactified and flows to a gapped and confining QFT in two dimensions.
 On the gravity (holographic) side, this RG-flow is mediated by the functions $f(r)$ and $A(r)$.
 We have two scales, one set by the parameter $Q$ and related to the confinement scale (holographically the value of $r_*$).
 The second parameter is the UV scale introduced as a regulator $r_{UV}$ and related to the Hamiltonian $H$.
 In the Ising system there are also two scales: the size of the system and $h_z$ (for fixed $h_x$).

 In both systems oscillations in the complexity are observed.
 The frequency of the oscillations grow as $Q$ grows--see eq.(\ref{halfperiod}) and Figure \ref{fig:ztQ}.
 A natural association $Q\leftrightarrow h_z$ arises.
 From eq.(\ref{complexitylarget}), we find that the amplitude of the oscillations in our model scales as $A^2\sim \frac{l^2 H^2}{Q}$, showing dependence on the UV-cutoff and also inverse dependence on the confining scale (in coincidence with the Ising model that shows for fixed size $L$, a decreasing amplitude in terms of $h_z$).
-From Figure \ref{fig:PtQ} and eq.(\ref{complexitylarget}), we find that the larger the UV-cutoff $H$, the larger is this amplitude of the oscillation.

-The reason why oscillations occur (in holography) is that the radial motion of the probe is bounded between a UV cutoff and a smooth end-of-space in the infrared, leading to a periodic motion whose frequency is controlled by the scale of confinement.
-In the Ising model it is the finite Hilbert space (and spectrum), that is covered by the spread of the operator.

-Of course, these coincident behaviours are {\it qualitative}.
-It is beyond reasonable to search for quantitative coincidences, as both physical systems are very different.
-But, we find compelling the similarity of behaviour.
-Needless to say, our system has degrees of freedom that the Ising model does not display, like the R-symmetry conserved number of Section \ref{sec:2.3}, but one may imagine the existence of other condensed matter systems with qualitatively similar freedom.
+From Figure \ref{fig:PtQ} and eq.(\ref{complexitylarget}), we find that the larger the UV-cutoff $H$, the larger is this amplitude of the oscillation. \\ There is an important caveat in the analogy with the spin-chain.
+A finite spin chain has a finite-dimensional Hilbert space, oscillations and recurrences can occur even without confinement.
+Therefore the presence of oscillations alone is not a sufficient diagnostic.
+The confinement-related information lies in the {\it systematic dependence} of the oscillatory pattern on the longitudinal field $h_z$, at fixed system size and fixed quench protocol, and in its comparison with the non-confining case $h_z=0$.
+A clean lattice test \cite{Jiang:2025wpj}, verifies that the relevant oscillation frequency tracks the meson/confinement scale set by $h_z$, that the amplitude changes systematically with $h_z$.
+These features persist for times shorter than the finite-size recurrence time and remain stable as the system size is increased.
+Our holographic result should be compared with this confinement-controlled part of the spin-chain dynamics, not with generic finite-size recurrences.